-Competition from large agencies is nothing new to indies, but there are more opportunities than ever to stand out and land significant contracts.
+Competition from large networks is nothing new to the independent sector, but there are more opportunities than ever to stand out and land significant contracts.

-The ongoing shift towards project-based contracts is giving indies the chance to catch a brand’s eye when looking to finalize their next project.
+The ongoing shift towards project-based contracts is giving them the chance to catch a brand’s eye when looking to finalize their next project.

-Flexibility and the ability to make changes in line with fast-moving consumer trends is where indies have an advantage over bigger players.
+Flexibility and the ability to make changes in line with fast-moving consumer trends is where independent agencies have an advantage over bigger players.

 Richard Exon, Founder of Joint London, says, “15 years ago, your independent agencies were private versions of the publicly-owned or holding company-owned agencies.
 Today, all our businesses are different in type, specialism and expertise.
 Huge diversification means we can compete with holding companies for different clients on different briefs.”